GHX5T-SOL/IncryptOracle/README.md

 The `IncryptOracle` contract implements a sophisticated consensus mechanism that aggregates data from multiple validator nodes using reputation-weighted algorithms.
 The contract architecture includes:

 **Key Components:**
+- **Hybrid Validator Network**: Supports both AI and human validators with `ValidatorType` enum (Human, AI)
+- **AI Validator Support**: AI validators can submit validations with detailed metadata including confidence, sources, reasoning, and model information
-- **Reputation-Weighted Consensus**: Each validator's submission is weighted by their reputation score, which dynamically adjusts based on validation accuracy
+- **Reputation-Weighted Consensus**: Each validator's submission is weighted by their reputation score, which dynamically adjusts based on validation accuracy.
+AI validators start with 1200 reputation (vs 1000 for humans)
 - **Optimistic Resolution Mechanism**: Implements a 4-hour dispute window (vs UMA's 24-48 hours) allowing feeds to resolve when ≥50% of validators agree, dramatically reducing resolution latency for prediction markets
 - **Dynamic Validator Management**: Supports 3-21 active validators with minimum stake requirements (1,000 IO tokens) and automatic slashing for poor performance
 - **Division-by-Zero Protection**: Comprehensive safety checks prevent consensus calculation failures when all validators have zero reputation or when consensus values are zero
+- **AI Metadata Storage**: Validation submissions from AI validators include JSON metadata stored on-chain for transparency and auditability

 **Consensus Algorithm:**
 ```